DVDFab UHD Copy Review (2025): Features, Steps and Tips

 2. Main Movie

-For those who only want the film itself, the Main Movie mode excludes menus and extras.
-You can select audio tracks and subtitles, and then copy just the main feature to a BD50/25, ISO, or folder.
+For those who only want the film itself, the Main Movie mode lets you skip menus and extras.
+You can pick audio tracks and subtitles, then copy just the main feature to a BD50/25, ISO, or folder.

 3. Clone/Burn

-The Clone/Burn mode creates a 1:1 duplicate of the UHD Blu-ray source.
-It makes a perfect copy with no compression.
+The Clone/Burn mode produces an exact 1:1 copy of the UHD Blu-ray source, ensuring a perfect duplication without compression.
 The output can be a BD100 or an ISO file, ideal for collectors who want an exact digital replica.

 Pricing & License